 Appraisers that work in the assessor’s office generally use information gathered from site visits without the benefit of an interior inspection.
 The characteristics of the home and land are considered and compared on a “mass appraisal” basis to all other properties countywide, with statistical analysis of properties grouped by similar market influences and characteristics.
 The “mass appraisal” method provides more equal distribution of property taxes among property owners within the jurisdiction through standardization and improved consistency in the work of appraisers.

 It is impossible with the size of our County, and the size of our assessor’s staff to physically inspect every property on an annual basis.
-The properties are valued every year and the assessor’s appraiser physically inspect one-sixth of the county properties each year.
-There will always be a lag for adjustments just to the statement dates.
-The recently received assessment adjustment was based on closed sales in 2019 and only a portion of 2020.
+The properties are valued every year and the assessor’s appraiser physically inspects one-sixth of the county properties each year.
+There will always be a lag in the adjustments just due to the statement dates.
+The October Change of Value Statements were based on closed sales in 2022 and only a portion of 2023 and the value effective date is January 2023 for taxes due in 2024.
 After reviewing and validating those sales, they use approved appraisal practices to determine the percentage of increase or decrease in value in neighborhoods of similar properties.

 As the assessor’s office performs this process on an annual basis, the historic variances will not be as extreme.
 If properties are selling above or below assessed values due to market conditions, those sales will be the basis for a statistical update the following year.